-It’s based on a very popular work of historical fiction – the global bestseller by M.L Stedman.
-An Australian serviceman, Tom Sherbourne, returns from WWI.
+Based on a very popular work of historical fiction by M.L Stedman, an Australian serviceman, Tom Sherbourne (Fassy), returns from WWI.
 He marries Isabel (Vikander), and they go and live in his remote lighthouse.

 After Isabel suffers two harrowing miscarriages, a lifeboat with a dead man and a squalling baby washes ashore.

-This is, I think, the first big studio film by Derek Cianfrance, director of the indie hit Blue Valentine (which I skipped – Ryan Gosling does my head in).
+This is, I think, the first big studio film by Derek Cianfrance, director of the indie hit Blue Valentine (skipped it – Ryan Gosling does my head in).

-Light is a melodramatic, sweeping romance but Vikander is so intense, and the premise so far-fetched, I wondered if it would veer off into psychological horror, with the lighthouse and the baby manifestations of the character’s break with reality.
+Light is a melodramatic, sweeping romance but Vikander is so intense, and the premise so far-fetched, that early on I wondered if it would veer off into psychological horror, with the lighthouse and the baby manifestations of the character’s break with reality.

-Apart from that early, creepy suspense, there’s nothing else to save the movie from being, well, a bit overwrought really, with an ending that felt badly rushed.
+After that early, creepy suspense, it gets really overwrought, with an ending that felt badly rushed.

-Rachel Weisz is surprisingly – given her character’s predicament – soft, a gentle undercurrent to the lighthouse couple.
-Fassy gives a very reserved, stoic performance as the traumatized veteran, while the new Lara Croft Vikander is a storm to be reckoned with once again.
+Rachel Weisz is surprisingly a gentle undercurrent to the lighthouse couple; Fassy gives a very reserved, stoic performance as the traumatized veteran, while the new Lara Croft Vikander is a storm to be reckoned with once again.

 As husband and wife, they have an interesting chemistry and are quite contrasting onscreen.
 Vikander is still such an ingénue it looks like Fassbender might have plucked a child bride from the sea.
 He’s a rarefied thespian; she’s raw and tumultuous.

 By all means, I think people should see The Light Between Oceans, just for all the talent on board.
-It is probably the most beautiful film of last year, with its stunning seacoast and the stark lighthouse interiors.
+It is probably the most beautiful film of last year, with the stunning coast and stark lighthouse interiors.
 You could Instagram the living daylights out of it.